LogtalkDotOrg/logtalk3/tools/tutor/NOTES.md

 `tutor`
 =======

-This tool adds explanations and suggestions to selected warning and error messages from the compiler/runtime and the developer tools.
-It's specially useful for new users not yet familiar with the warning and error messages.
+This tool adds explanations and suggestions for selected warning and error messages from the compiler/runtime and the developer tools.
+It's specially useful for new users not yet familiar with the warning and error messages and looking for advise on how to solve the reported issues.

 API documentation